 5 keys to PTASP-compliant vehicle inspections

 As you create and implement the vehicle inspection portion of your safety plan, the following will contribute to its compliance with the PTASP rule.
-Not to mention make your fleet and riders safer.

 1 Take a systematic approach.